LibreIpsum/website/content/projects/homelab/_index.md

 showTableOfContents = false
 +++

-I run a smallish homelab consisting of a NAS, a Proxmox server, and a Raspberry Pi. documentation for the hardware and software can be found below.
+I run a small homelab consisting of various free devices.
+The articles in this section cover various aspects of its hardware and software.